Nathan-Potgieter/Making-of-MCmarket/README.md

 This function introduces mean and variance persistence by plugging in the numbers generated by the sim\_inno function as innovations in the GARCH process.
-Note that most of code was borrowed from fGarch’s garchspec and garchsim functions.
+Note that most of the code was re-purposed from fGarch’s garchspec and garchsim functions.

 ``` r